 MSD Vet Manual explains that feather plucking can be due to disease, parasites, and allergies.

 When parrots pluck out their tail feathers, new ones begin to grow almost immediately.
-It takes approximately four weeks for feathers to grow back, and they don’t always retain their old coloration.
+Feathers take 1-12 months to regrow (depending on when they were lost), and they don’t always retain their old colors.

-If the feather structure is damaged during the plucking process, the feathers that are growing back will be affected.
-As well as the color, the pattern could be affected, making the tail look different altogether.
+If the feather structure is damaged during the plucking process, the ones that grow back will be affected.
+As well as the color, the pattern could be affected, making the tail look different.

 Vitamin deficiencies, particularly vitamin A, causes feather discoloration, affecting the tail feathers.
-The deficiency also makes the feathers appear dull and lackluster.
+Also, the deficiency makes the feathers appear dull and lackluster.

 Feather cysts also affect feather follicles.
 As a result, feathers can’t grow through the follicle as before, changing the feather’s color.